 Abstract

-The purpose of the present study was to investigate the degradability, mineralization, proposed decomposition pathway, intermediate products, and toxicity of effluent from trichlorfon (TCF) degradation in water by UV / sulfite –advanced reduction process (UV/S-ARP).
+This study aimed to investigate the degradability, mineralization, proposed decomposition pathway, intermediate products, and toxicity of effluent from trichlorfon (TCF) degradation in water by UV / sulfite –advanced reduction process (UV/S-ARP).

-This study was performed experimentally in a photochemical reactor as batch operation.
+This study was experimentally performed in a photochemical reactor as a batch operation.
 The source of light was a UV lamp.
 Sulfite ion was used as the reducing agent.
-The residual concentration of TCF after the treatment was measured by liquid chromatography equipped by tandem mass spectrometry (LC-MS/MS).
-The UV/S-ARP had the highest performance at an initial pH of 7, a sulfite ion concentration of 120 mg/L, a contact time of 60 min and a TCF concentration of 10 mg/L. Under such conditions, the degradation efficiency of TCF was 96.0 % and the amount of mineralization based on removal of TOC and COD were 74.6% and 79.5%, respectively, the results of degradation mechanism have shown that eaq- and SO3•- have played the greatest role in dechlorination and transformation of TCF.
+After the treatment, the residual concentration of TCF was measured by liquid chromatography equipped with tandem mass spectrometry (LC-MS/MS).
+UV/S-ARP had the highest performance at an initial pH of 7, a sulfite ion concentration of 120 mg/L, a contact time of 60 min, and a TCF concentration of 10 mg/L. Under such conditions, the degradation efficiency of TCF was 96.0 %, and the amount of mineralization based on the removal of TOC and COD were 74.6% and 79.5%, respectively, the results of the degradation mechanism showed that eaq- and SO3•- have played the greatest role in dechlorination and transformation of TCF.
 Based on the identified intermediates, more complex compounds are transformed into compounds with simpler structures by UV/S-ARP.
-Evaluation of the toxicity of TCF by-products through ECOSAR bioassay showed that as-generated intermediates do not have acute and chronic adverse effects on fish.
-The results of our study demonstrated that the advanced reduction process can be an effective process for the purification of TCF-contaminated water.
+Evaluating the toxicity of TCF by-products via ECOSAR bioassay showed that as-generated intermediates do not have acute and chronic adverse effects on fish.
+The results of our study indicated that the advanced reduction process could be an effective process for the purification of TCF-contaminated water.

 Introduction

-Organophosphorus pesticides, including trichlorfon (TCF), are widely used to effectively manage pests and increase crop yields.
-The presence of their residues in water sources has become one of the most important environmental issues around the world.
-Physical and chemical properties of TCF caused its persistence and adverse effects in environment.
-The solubility of TCF in water is high and will increase with increasing temperature.
-The compound is slowly hydrolyzed in an acidic medium and has a half-life of 526 days at a pH range of 1-5 and a temperature of 20 °C. TCF is rapidly converted to dichlorvos under alkaline conditions, which is itself a more toxic pesticide than the parent substance and is eventually converted to hydrolytic products.
-The presence of this pesticide in the environment and water resources can cause acute and chronic toxicity on human and other living organisms.
-Long-term studies also show that this compound can have mutagenic and defective effects on animal species as well as human body.
+Organophosphorus pesticides, including trichlorfon (TCF), are widely used to manage pests effectively and increase crop yields.
+The presence of their residues in water sources has become one of the most important environmental issues worldwide.
+The physical and chemical properties of TCF caused its persistence and adverse effects in the environment.
+The solubility of TCF in water is high and will increase by increasing temperature.
+The compound is slowly hydrolyzed in an acidic medium and has a half-life of 526 days at a pH range from 1-5 and a temperature of 20 °C. TCF is rapidly converted to dichlorvos under alkaline conditions, a more toxic pesticide than the parent substance, and eventually converted to hydrolytic products.
+The presence of this pesticide in the environment and water resources can cause acute and chronic toxicity on humans and other living organisms.
+Long-term studies show that this compound can have mutagenic and defective effects on animal species as well as the human body.